 Monument in Warsaw.‘Poland’ and Other Poetry by John Colson The Society February 16, 2020 Beauty, Culture, Poetry Poland Brave nation, strong and proud you stand, a Boulder in the stream One nation, people hand in hand, who’ll rob you of your Dream?
 Though much withstood, still more to stand you’ll see in coming days; Yet you will match this new malaise with brilliant new displays.
 Once long ago (you’ve not forgot), you faced a deadly force, Though sure outmatched you still advanced upon your faithful horse.
 Then, though through flame, alive you came, though battered, to the end Of one disease, yet not at ease, your soul left to defend.
 ‘Cross border frail a mob advanced, with banners bloody-red, To wrest your freedom from your arms, the Devil at its head.
 In tears, your mothers held their heads against their husbands’ chests, In bondage, yes, but nonetheless in anger beat their breasts.
 Like bodies after foul infections sabotage and drain, Immune resistance grew and gathered strength beneath your pain.
 The tyrant’s fierce assault was doomed since his ill-fated strike, Was dead even before eroded was his crumbling dike.
 His wall demolished, you could glimpse the bright Sun of the West; Encouraged then, you rose on trembling knees to join the rest.
 Though silent tyranny and powers threaten now to break Your noble peace, your fierce defenders yet remain awake.
 “To arms, to arms!” the cry will rise, “To cannon, sword, and pen!”
 “Now drive the Dragon back to rot inside his fiery den!”
 Through fire and ice you’ll soldier on to keep your people free, Though arrows fly, you’ll find your courage in your history.
 Brave nation, strong and proud you stand, a Boulder in the stream One nation, people hand in hand, who’ll rob you of your dream?
 Botanical Reverie Upon a wide plain on a moonlit night Illumined by bright, Selenic light, A tall hill looms with somber face, Careless to night’s pacific embrace.
 Its sandstone crags survey the fields Surrounding the old and noble hill, And cracked and crumbling, prepare to yield Themselves to Nature’s grinding mill.
 The plain surrounding the hill presents Myriad beautiful blooms and flowers Arrayed in all colors, and elegant, But absent from yon imposing tower.
 A harsh, ugly hill, and unpleasant to see— What flora at all could survive on its peak?
 No magnificent flowers or lovely trees But only a sage-brush, gnarled and meek.
 This simple sage’s sweet delight, Unlike to the gaudy herbs below, Is only a mellow scent and polite, That never expires, but ebbs in its flow.
 Though the flowers below only briefly allure And in short-lived flashes of brightness abound, This humble sage for years will endure And its sweet scent blanket the rolling ground.
 Perhaps this harsh hill chose wisest of all, For as flowers quickly fade and fall, The aroma of sage, what comfort brings!
 True beauty is found in simple things.
 John Colson is an undergraduate student at Wheaton College in Wheaton, Illinois.
 Originally from rural Montana, he derives a great deal of inspiration from the landscapes and people of his home state.
 His poetry has won several local awards.
 When he isn’t reading or writing poetry or fiction, John spends as much time as possible outdoors, where he enjoys hunting, hiking, and fishing.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.